michielvha/chart-fetcher/examples/manifests/chart-proxy/README.md

 ### 2. Add Registry Credentials (if needed)

+> [!NOTE]
+> Showing manual creation as example for simplicity, use a secret management solution in production.

-If your registries require authentication, update the secret:
+If your registries require authentication, create a secret:

 ```bash
 kubectl create secret generic registry-credentials \